 FitzGerald Family History

-All the FitzGeralds descend from the Norman Maurice FitzGerald, a companion-in¬ arms to Strongbow.
-The FitzGeralds were mercenaries who left Wales and came to Ireland at the request of King Dermot MacMurrough to help him with his wars to subdue his subjects in the 1170s.
+The FitzGeralds descend from the Norman Maurice FitzGerald, a companion-in¬ arms to Strongbow.
+They were mercenaries who left Wales and came to Ireland at the request of King Dermot MacMurrough to help him with his wars to subdue his subjects in the 1170s.
 Thomas FitzGerald was granted land in West Limerick and built his first Norman castle at nearby Shanid around 1200.
 ‘Shanid Abu’ translated means ‘Shanid forever’ and was always the Desmond Geraldines war cry.
 The family has been in County Limerick ever since, marrying into the local Gaelic aristocracy and into the ‘old English’ families in the area.
 You can see their war cry on the back of the hall chairs, on the coat-of-arms on the ceiling, and on many pieces of silver in the house.

 Surrounded by history